How to Adjust to Life in a Wheelchair

 Explore Mobility Solutions at Freedom Motors USA

 It may seem overwhelming at first, but with the right approach you’ll adapt to your new life.
 You may even want to look into some wheelchair sports and explore some handicap vacation ideas.
-If you’ve recently completed a driver evaluation and are searching for a suitable vehicle, we carry a wide selection of wheelchair-accessible vehicles that can provide you with the independence and freedom you want.
+If you’ve recently completed a driver evaluation and are searching for a suitable vehicle, we carry a wide selection of wheelchair-accessible SUVs and wheelchair vans that can provide you with the independence and freedom you want.
 We also provide helpful guides to help you or your companion learn how to do things like secure a wheelchair in a van with tie-downs.
 Check out our wheelchair-accessible vehicle specials, and if you’d like more information, please feel free to contact us online, or give us a call at 800-625-6335.